saltyorg/docs/docs/reference/server.md

+---
+hide:
+  - tags
+tags:
+  - server
+  - hardware
+---

 ## Server

 ### Getting a Server

 About the requirements:

-You will need a dedicated server, from a server provider, installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/).
+You will need a dedicated server freshly installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/).

+This server can be either local to you or rented froma server provider.

 Some examples of "server provider" would be places like [OVH](https://us.ovhcloud.com/), [LeaseWeb](https://www.leaseweb.com/dedicated-servers).
 [Hetzner](https://www.hetzner.com/), and the like.
 Saltbox does not recommend any server provider specifically; these are just examples.
 Historically, Hetzner has been popular, but recent changes by Plex have made it less attractive.